Competing Vortex Topologies in Iron-based Superconductors

-{\it Conclusion} - To summarize, the entanglement between TI and DSM physics has a decisive impact on the topological nature of magnetic vortex line in tFeSCs.
+{\it Conclusion} - To summarize, the entanglement between TI and DSM physics has a decisive impact on the topological nature of vortex lines in tFeSCs.
 A direct outcome of the entangled bulk topological bands is the competition among multiple topologically distinct vortex states in the VTPD, including trivial, Kitaev, nodal and hybrid vortex phases.
 Notably, the unprecendented hybrid vortex topology naturally explains the puzzling absence of vMBS signal in LiFeAs.
 Our theory can also be feasibly tested in both LiFeAs and CaKFe$_4$As$_4$ with the state-of-the-art Fermi level engineering and scanning tunneling microscopy.
 Besides, by replacing the Te/Se/As atoms in tFeSCs with other atoms with different spin-orbital coupling, the value of $\delta_{so}$ can be continuously tuned to manipulate the vortex topology.
-Our work thus manifests as a new blueprint on the material engineering of tFeSCs for Majorana-related purposes, which will motivate more theoretical and experimental efforts to search for new functional tFeSC materials.
+An interesting future direction is to explore other symmetry breaking effects and their impact on the vortex topology in tFeSCs.
+For example, breaking inversion symmetry by strain can split the bulk Dirac nodes into pairs of Weyl nodes, which is expected to further complicate the VTPD~\cite{yan_prl_2020,giwa_prl_2021,giwa_arxiv_2022}.
+We leave a detailed study on these possibilities of engineering vortex topological physics to future works.

 {\it Acknowledgement} - We acknowledge S. Das Sarma, C.-K. Chiu, and especially L. Kong for helpful discussions.
-C.X.L. and L.H.H acknowledge the support of the Office of Naval Research (Grant No. N00014-18-1-2793) and Kaufman New Initiative research (Grant No. KA2018-98553) of the Pittsburgh Foundation.
-R.-X.Z. acknowledges the start-up fund at the University of Tennessee and a JQI Postdoctoral Fellowship at the University of Maryland.
+C.X.L. acknowledges the support of the Office of Naval Research (Grant No. N00014-18-1-2793) and Kaufman New Initiative research (Grant No. KA2018-98553) of the Pittsburgh Foundation.
+L.H.H. and R.X.Z. acknowledge the start-up fund at the University of Tennessee.

+{\it Note Added} - After the submission of our manuscript, we became aware of two experimental papers that reported strain-induced hole-doping effect achieved in LiFeAs~\cite{li_nature_2022,liu_arxiv_2021}, where reappearance of vortex-bound zero-bias peak signals is also found.
+These observations agree with our ``reentrant Majorana signal'' prediction.

 \onecolumngrid